hamnaanaa/Ethereum-Smart-Contracts/README.md

 Ether back anytime they want, the longer the deposit stays, the more interest they earn.
 The interest is paid back not in Ether, but in the form of **HAM token** which is an _ERC20_ token.

+## 2. HBank 2.0
+HBank is a decentralized application (dApp) that enables users to earn interest by depositing Ether.
+The interest is calculated based on a pre-defined yearly return rate.
+Although the users can withdraw their Ether back anytime they want, the longer the deposit stays, the more interest they earn.
+The interest is paid in the form of H token which is an ERC20 token.
+In HBank 2.0, the users can now borrow ETH by collateralizing their HAM tokens.

 For more functionality details, consider reading/running

     truffle test test/hamtoken.test.js